What Does Medicare Cost?

 What you pay for Medicare depends on how much you earn each year and how much care you need.
 You pay a separate amount for each part of Medicare.

 Premium costs.
 If you or your spouse worked for at least 10 years and paid Medicare taxes, you won't pay any monthly fee, called a premium, for Part A. Most people don’t pay a premium.

 If you or your spouse paid Medicare taxes for less than 10 years total, you will have to pay a monthly fee for Part A coverage.
-In 2013, the cost was as much as $441 a month.
+The penalty could be as much as $407 a month.

 Deductible costs.
 If you stay overnight in the hospital or use other Part A services, you'll pay a deductible.
 The deductible is the amount you must pay before Medicare pays anything for your care.

 For 2015, the deductible for each hospital stay is $1260.

 Copay costs.
 You also pay copays for Part A. It's a set amount you pay for specific types of care.
 If you're in the hospital for more than 60 days, your copay is $315 a day for days 61 to 90.
 After that, your copay is $630 a day.

 Part B is for your doctor visits, tests, and other services.

 Premium costs: Each month you pay a premium of $104.90.
 If your income is higher than $85,000, you have to pay a higher premium.
 How much you make determines how much you pay, ranging from $146.90 to $335.70.

 Deductible costs: You also pay a $147 deductible each year.
 After you pay it, you pay coinsurance, which is 20% of your medical costs.